manirka/wqu-capstone-vol-prediction/README.md

 # WQU Capstone Project - Group 23

-This is an open source library which implements Bayesian updating for intraday volume prediction.
+This is an open source library implementing Bayesian updating for intraday volume prediction.
+This library can be used in replay and real-time by trading algos sensitive to trading volume availability and thus requiring intra-day trading volume forecast.

-To train and test or model we used one-minute bars of the following stocks: FB, MSFT, GOOGL, JNJ, V downloaded from [IEX Cloud](https://iexcloud.io/).
+To train and test our model we used one-minute bars of the following stocks: FB, MSFT, GOOGL, JNJ, V downloaded from [IEX Cloud](https://iexcloud.io/).

 Library consists of the following components: